 Home Equity Rising Across the Seattle Area

 Equity is the value of the ownership you have in your home.
 It’s easy to calculate.
 Just subtract (A) the amount you currently owe on your mortgage from (B) the current market value of your home, and you’ll have an approximation of your home equity.

 Your equity changes over time, due to market conditions as well as the gradual reduction of your mortgage debt.
 When home prices rise, homeowners tend to gain equity.

 This is what’s happening in the Seattle area right now.
-House values in and around the city have risen by double digits over the last year, and more gains are expected through 2017.
+House values in and around the city have risen by double digits in the recent past, and some gains are expected through 2020.
 This means homeowners are acquiring more equity as well.

-Thirty-year mortgage rates, meanwhile, continue to hover below 3.5% on average.
+Thirty-year mortgage rates, meanwhile, continue to hover around 3.5% – 3.65% on average.
 With prices rising and mortgage rates still low, now could be a good time to refinance a home in Seattle.